abdllhcay/Blog-List/README.md

 # The Awesome Blog List

 I have listed great blog sites that are not so known.
-Hope that will be useful.  :computer: :heart_eyes:<br>
-If you want to add a blog please send me a request. :wink: Thanks!
+Hope that will be useful. :computer: :heart_eyes: If you want to add a blog please send me a request. :wink: Thanks!

 ## Categories
 - [Programming](https://github.com/abdllhcay/blog-list#programming)